CORRECTED - CANADA FX DEBT-C$ drops as M&A news triggers selloff

 TORONTO, Feb 25 (Reuters) - The Canadian dollar skidded lower on Wednesday as soft U.S. economic data fueled risk aversion trades while a Canadian-led corporate takeover upped the likelihood of increased demand for U.S. dollars.

-The bulk of the Canadian currency's 0.9 percent fall came early in the session after Canadian fertilizer company Agrium Inc (AGU.TO: Quote) launched a $3.6 billion cash and stock offer to buy CF Industries CF.N of the United States.
+The bulk of the Canadian currency's 0.9 percent fall came early in the session after Canadian fertilizer company Agrium Inc (AGU.TO) launched a $3.6 billion cash and stock offer to buy CF Industries (CF.N) of the United States.
 [ID:N25476074]

 The Canadian dollar fell further as the greenback rose on its safe-haven status after data showed the pace of existing home sales in the United States fell in January, while economists had expected a rise.
 [ID:nLP680404]